davidma3768/DM_Azure_Analytics/docs/DataManagementAnalytics-CopyCLEDataPipeline.md

 ## Alternative

-There is also option to [create identical symmetric key on two different servers](https://github.com/davidma3768/DM_Azure_Analytics/blob/main/docs/images/cle_encryption.jpg) to avoid the decrypt and encrypt CLE data within pipeline, but just read and write the encrypted data as is.
-However, using the same symmetric key in multiple locations is not the best practice depending on customers’ security practice.
+There is also option to [create identical symmetric key on two different servers](https://github.com/davidma3768/DM_Azure_Analytics/blob/main/docs/images/cle_encryption.jpg) to avoid the decrypt and encrypt CLE data within pipeline, but just read and write the encrypted data as is within the pipeline. **However, using the same symmetric key in multiple locations is not the best practice depending on customers’ security practice.**

 The parameters, **KEY_SOURCE** and **IDENTITY_VALUE** can be used to create identical Symmetric key on two different data stores.